K-12 Education and Outreach

 TeenSHARP high school student research experience (HighRise)

-One or our main partners in the K-12 space is TeenSHARP (Successful, High-Achieving, and Reaching Potential), which gives low-income, Black and Latinx youth access to leadership opportunities, trains them to be ambassadors of higher education in their communities, and prepares them for success at selective colleges and universities.
+One or our main partners in the K-12 space is TeenSHARP (Successful, High-Achieving, and Reaching Potential), which gives Black, Latinx, and low-income youth access to leadership opportunities, trains them to be ambassadors of higher education in their communities, and prepares them for success at selective colleges and universities.

-Enhanced preparation of high school URG students for the undergraduate experience, increased confidence in the pursuit of undergraduate education, increased familiarity with undergraduate institutions and the ‘unwritten rules’, and increased numbers of URGs who effectively pursue undergraduate STEM education.
+TeenSHARP facilitates enhanced preparation of underrepresented high school students for the undergraduate experience, increased confidence in the pursuit of undergraduate education, increased familiarity with undergraduate institutions and the ‘unwritten rules,’ and increased numbers of underrepresented students who effectively pursue undergraduate STEM education.

 Through the HighRise program, TeenSHARP students will be placed in lab groups that match their interests for an 8-week research experience.
-The program is rounded out with workshops, symposia and graduate student mentorship to give our TeenSHARP participants a real snapshot of life on campus.
+The program is rounded out with professional development workshops, symposia, and graduate student mentorship to give our TeenSHARP participants a real snapshot of life on campus.

-Our 6-year longitudinal program with TeenSHARP will not only provide a sustained and diverse research experience for minority high school students, but also will inform MRSEC educators about pre-college preparatory skills.
+Through our TeenSHARP partnership, the HighRise program will provide sustained and diverse research experiences for underrepresented high school students and inform MRSEC educators about essential pre-college preparatory skills.

 DE Elementary Science Olympiad